coffee-proj/notification/README.md

 # Notification System

-This is a notification system implementing the Outbox pattern to ensure reliable and consistent message delivery.
+It is a notification system that provides reliable and flexible message delivery with the ability to receive a history and view the status of sending.

 The system consists of several microservices working together to process, send, and track notifications.

 ## Features